Cape York and Torres Strait Regional Resilience Strategy

 - pandemic and other hazards

-The Strategy will be drawn from on-country engagement with Councils and community members, and focus on the key regional resilience priorities of:
+The Strategy is drawn from on-country engagement with Councils and community members, and focus on the key regional resilience priorities of:

 - critical infrastructure – its importance and flow on effects if not functioning;